MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-copilot-features.md

 ### Enable ask a question

-Select **Make Copilot available to agents** in the **Copilot help pane (preview)** page.
-The **Ask a question** tab on the **Copilot help pane (preview)** appears when agents sign in.
+Select **Make Copilot available to agents** in the **Copilot help pane (preview)** page of Customer Service admin center.
+The **Ask a question** tab on the **Copilot help pane (preview)** appears when agents sign in to Customer Service workspace.
 Agents can ask questions conversationally, and Copilot answers the questions based on the internal and external knowledge base sources and trusted domains.

 ### Enable draft a response

-Select **For customer chat** in the **Copilot help pane (preview)** page.
-The one-click response generation button appears on both the conversation panel for a conversation and on the **Ask a question** tab on the Copilot help pane.
+Select **For customer chat** in the **Copilot help pane (preview)** page of Customer Service admin center.
+The one-click response generation button appears on both the conversation panel for a conversation and on the **Ask a question** tab on the Copilot help pane on Customer Service workspace.
 Copilot understands the context and drafts the response based on the knowledge resources configured for your organization.

 ### Enable write an email

-Select **For email** in the **Copilot help pane (preview)** page.
-The **Write an email** tab appears on **Copilot help pane (preview)**.
+Select **For email** in the **Copilot help pane (preview)** page of Customer Service admin center.
+The **Write an email** tab appears on **Copilot help pane (preview)** on Customer Service workspace.
 Copilot helps agents create email responses based on the context of the case.

 ### Add trusted webpages as sources